johnowhitaker/personal_site/essays/iabied.md

 It's worth thinking carefully about the risks.
 It's good that people are thinking about policy that could slow down the chance of bad outcomes.
 I hope that concensus shifts away from the mad rush into agentic human replacements, and that we collectively spend some time dreaming about what types of future we'd like to usher in.
 I hope the 'race' dynamic doesn't cause megacorps to throw out some of their ideals.

+I can't claim certainty.
 But I don't think everyone is going to die.
-Especially if we proceed carefully and push towards human-centered AI tools, and away unchecked agency.
+Especially if we proceed carefully and push towards human-centered AI tools, and away from unchecked agency.

 I have no idea what the future looks like.
 It probably involves a lot of change.
-But I hope this little brain-dump helps you keep a spark of hope that, just maybe, that kiddo will have a cooler college exprience than any of us old synics could dream of :)
+But I hope this little brain-dump helps you keep a spark of hope that, just maybe, that kiddo will have a cooler college experience than any of us old cynics could dream of :)

 ### PS: Other Worries